kundajelab/dynseq-pages/README.md

 ![](media/resgen.gif)

-You can find the extended version which start from loading the fasta and chromsizes file [here](media/resgen_extended.gif).
+You can find the extended version which starts from loading the fasta and chromsizes file [here](media/resgen_extended.gif).